TalonFloof/okameron/README.md

-# VosLang
+# Okameron
-A Lisp-Based, Procedural, Typeless Programming Language written in Lua.
+A Modula-2/Oberon inspired programming language for Okami1041 (and WIP support for fox32).